caleboki/tighten-code-challenge/README.md

 ## Testing

 To run the test suite for the application, open a new terminal window, in the project directory, run the command: `./vendor/bin/sail test`.
 This will execute the PHPUnit test suite and display the results in the terminal.
+If you encounter an error such as ` MissingAppKeyException: No application encryption key has been specified` while running the tests, run `./vendor/bin/sail php artisan config:cache` to clear cache.

 ## API Documentation